Definition of Matching Principle

 To illustrate the matching principle, let's assume that a company's sales are made entirely through sales representatives (reps) who earn a 10% commission.
 The commissions are paid on the 15th day of the month following the calendar month of the sales.
 For instance, if the company has $60,000 of sales in December, the company will pay commissions of $6,000 on January 15.

 The matching principle requires that $6,000 of commissions expense be reported on the December income statement along with the related December sales of $60,000.
 It also requires that the December 31 balance sheet report a current liability of $6,000.
 This is referred to as an accrual and is achieved through an adjusting entry dated December 31 that debits Commissions Expense for $6,000 and credits Commissions Payable for $6,000.
 (Without the matching principle and the adjusting entry, the company might report the $6,000 of commissions expense in January rather than in December when the expense and the liability were incurred.)

-A retailer's or a manufacturer's cost of goods sold is another example of an expense that is matched with sales through a cause and effect relationship.
-However, not all costs and expenses have a cause and effect relationship with sales or revenues.
+Not all costs and expenses have a cause and effect relationship with revenues.
 Hence, the matching principle may require a systematic allocation of a cost to the accounting periods in which the cost is used up.
-For example, if a company purchases an elaborate office system for $252,000 that will be useful for 84 months, the company will match $3,000 of expense each month to its monthly income statement.
+Hence, if a company purchases an elaborate office system for $252,000 that will be useful for 84 months, the company should report $3,000 of depreciation expense on each of its monthly income statements.

 If the future benefit of a cost cannot be determined, it should be charged to expense immediately.
-For example, the entire cost of a television advertisement that is shown during the Olympics will be charged to advertising expense in the year it is shown.
+For example, the entire cost of a television advertisement that is shown during the Olympics will be charged to advertising expense in the year that the ad is shown.